G-Core/product-documentation/documentation/cloud/bare-metal-servers/create-a-bare-metal-server.md

 <img src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/create-a-bare-metal-server/create-network-dialog.png" alt="A menu with available network settings and highlighed reserved ip toggle" width="80%">

 5\.
-(Optional) Enable IPv6 dual-stack to assign both IPv4 and IPv6 addresses for network interfaces of worker nodes and pods.
-If the Enable IPv6 dual-stack toggle is not available, make sure that at least one pool from your cluster is in a public network.
-If your Kubernetes cluster is only connected to a private network, you also need to configure and add an IPv6 subnetwork.
+(Optional) Enable IPv6 dual-stack to assign both IPv4 and IPv6 addresses for network interfaces.
+If the **Enable IPv6 dual-stack** toggle is not available, check the following settings:

+* **Public network**.
+Ensure that the region where you’re creating a Bare Metal supports IPv6.

+* **Private network**.
+If your Bare Metal server is only connected to a private network, you need to configure and add both IPv4 and IPv6 private subnets.

+If you don’t meet these prerequisites, the IPv6 dual-stack option won’t appear in the network settings.

 Note that to activate IPv6 dual-stack, you only need to configure a network interface.
 The subnetwork will be automatically selected.